bschwebs/AudioMetaDataRepair/README.md

    - Genre
    - Track titles (can override filename-extracted titles)

+## Album Art Processing

+The tool automatically downloads and embeds album art for your audio files using the MusicBrainz database and Cover Art Archive.

+### How It Works

+1. **Search Process**: For each album, the tool searches MusicBrainz using the artist and album name extracted from filenames or `album.nfo` files
+2. **MusicBrainz ID**: If an `album.nfo` file contains a `musicbrainzreleasegroupid`, it uses that directly for faster lookup
+3. **Cover Art Download**: Downloads the front cover art from the Cover Art Archive
+4. **Fallback**: If release-group art isn't available, it attempts to find art from individual releases
+5. **Embedding**: The downloaded art is embedded directly into each audio file:
+   - **MP3 files**: Uses ID3 APIC (Attached Picture) frames
+   - **FLAC files**: Uses Vorbis comment picture blocks

+### Supported Image Formats

+The tool automatically detects and supports:
+- JPEG (most common)
+- PNG
+- GIF
+- WebP

+### Caching and Efficiency

+- **Per-Album Download**: Album art is downloaded once per album, not per track
+- **Session Cache**: Art downloaded during a session is cached in memory for all tracks from that album
+- **Persistent Logging**: Failed download attempts are logged to prevent repeated API calls for albums without available art
+- **Rate Limiting**: Includes a 0.5-second delay between API requests to respect MusicBrainz rate limits

+### What Gets Embedded

+- **Image Type**: Front cover (type 3 in ID3/Vorbis standards)
+- **Description**: "Cover"
+- **Replacement**: Existing album art is removed before embedding new art

+### Handling Failures

+- If album art cannot be found, the script continues processing metadata without art
+- Failed attempts are logged so the tool won't retry the same album in future runs
+- You'll see messages like:
+  - `✓ Found album art` - Successfully downloaded and embedded
+  - `⚠ No album art found` - Art not available for this album
+  - `⊘ Album art already attempted (skipping download)` - Previously tried, skipping

+### Data Sources

+- **MusicBrainz API**: Used to search for release groups and releases
+- **Cover Art Archive**: Provides the actual cover art images
+- Both services are free and open-source, requiring no API keys

 ## JSON Logging

 The script maintains a `metadata_repair_log.json` file to track: